Table of Contents

-- Decline in work performance.
+- The decline in work performance.
 The early burst of productive energy that first led to better work performance changes with continued cocaine use.
 Constant absence from work, and a lack of focus and motivation, can begin to impact job performance.

 - Physical symptoms.
-Someone with a cocaine problem may lose weight, have muscle tics, bloodshot eyes, sniff constantly, and have frequent nosebleeds.
+Someone with a cocaine problem may lose weight, have muscle tics, have bloodshot eyes, sniffing constantly, and have frequent nosebleeds.
 They may also have trouble sleeping.

 - Personality changes.
 The cocaine addict may begin to display paranoid behavior, anxiety, erratic behavior, anger, or depression.
 When not using cocaine they may appear to have a flat affect or be unresponsive.
 Dishonest behavior is also common among cocaine addicts.

 - Money problems.
 Cocaine can quickly devastate personal finances.
 Credit cards get maxed out, bills go unpaid, and savings are depleted.
 This can lead to serious financial problems for the person.

 There are serious long-term effects of cocaine use.
 Cocaine can damage the heart muscle as well as cause an enlarged heart.
 This can result in heart attacks or heart rhythm problems.
 Kidney damage is also an effect of cocaine abuse.
 Also, damage to the cartilage inside the nose can become severe.
 In extreme cases, the structure of the nose must be surgically restored.
 Mental health issues are also linked with cocaine addiction.
 The most common mental health disorders linked to cocaine are anxiety and depression.
 Suicidality is very common in those who struggle with cocaine-related depression.